antimatterhq/sigma-converter/README.md

 It supports the following output formats:

-* default: plain Databricks/Apacha Spark SQL queries
+* default: plain Databricks/Apache Spark SQL queries
+* dbsql: Databricks SQL queries with rules metadata (title, status) embedded as comment
-* detection_yaml: Yaml markup for my own small detection framework
+* detection_yaml: Yaml markup for my own detection framework

 This backend is currently maintained by: